A topic from the subject of Biochemistry in Chemistry.

 Gluconeogenesis

-Definition: The synthesis of glucose from non-carbohydrate precursors, such as lactate and amino acids.
+Definition: The synthesis of glucose from non-carbohydrate precursors, such as lactate, glycerol, and glucogenic amino acids.
 Key Points:

 Main Concepts

-Energy Balance: Glycolysis generates ATP and NADH, while gluconeogenesis consumes ATP.
+Energy Balance: Glycolysis generates ATP and NADH, while gluconeogenesis consumes ATP and GTP.

-Regulation: Both pathways are regulated by hormones, such as insulin and glucagon, to ensure optimal glucose metabolism.
+Regulation: Both pathways are regulated by hormones, such as insulin and glucagon, and allosteric effectors, ensuring optimal glucose metabolism.
+Key regulatory enzymes include hexokinase/glucokinase, phosphofructokinase-1, pyruvate kinase in glycolysis and glucose-6-phosphatase, fructose-1,6-bisphosphatase, and pyruvate carboxylase in gluconeogenesis.

-Pathophysiology: Dysregulation of glycolysis or gluconeogenesis can lead to metabolic disorders, such as diabetes and glycogen storage diseases.
+Pathophysiology: Dysregulation of glycolysis or gluconeogenesis can lead to metabolic disorders, such as diabetes mellitus (types 1 and 2) and glycogen storage diseases.
+Defects in specific enzymes within these pathways can have significant clinical consequences.

 Experiment: Glycolysis and Gluconeogenesis